kulics/koral/book-en/loop.md

 This can be considered as a `for` structure relative to other languages.
 ## Infinite Loop
 At other times, we may need an infinite loop.
-Very easy, we just need to do without data.
+Very easy, we only need to use the `@` statement..

 E.g:
 ```